 1 – Eat enough protein.

-This is based on your individual needs, and as long as you have a well-rounded diet, the type of protein will not as important as getting enough.
+This is based on your individual needs, and as long as you have a well-rounded diet, the type of protein will not be as important as getting enough.

 2 – Spread your protein out over the day.